svaarala/duktape/README.txt

   * Tail call support

 This is an early development version which is not intended for actual use.
-Most basic things work:

-  * Ecmascript compiler and bytecode executor

-  * Regexp compiler and regexp bytecode executor

-  * Garbage collection (reference counting and mark-and-sweep)

-  * Object, array, function, identifier access etc basic semantics
+All basic components are in place: Ecmascript compiler and executor, regexp compiler and executor, garbage collection, data types, semantics for property and identifier access, and initial implementations of built-in objects (with some known issues).

-However, some built-ins are missing and there are (known and unknown) bugs here and there (for instance, number parsing is incomplete).
-There is also minimal documentation in this release.
+However, there are (known and unknown) bugs here and there; in particular, number parsing and string conversion is incomplete.
+The user API is also not yet nearly finished, and there is still minimal documentation in this release.
 API and internal documentation will be included in future releases.

 To build (only Linux at the moment)::